 Obviously, you’re not going to build a campaign around your unsubscribe page, but it’s important not to neglect it.
 Make sure it successfully unsubscribes your users, offers them a chance to manage their preferences or adjust the cadence, and consider including links to other areas of your website, like this example from Whole Foods.

 After all, just because they don’t want to receive your emails, doesn’t mean they might not want to browse your site.
-Consider adding a “second chance” button that prompts users to resubscribe, just in case they get cold feet.
+Consider adding a “second chance” button that prompts users to resubscribe in case they get cold feet.

 7. Long-form Sales Landing Page